 15 years ago we pioneered the introduction of frameless stereotaxy for modern veterinary surgery with the introduction of Brainsight Vet.

 Brainsight’s powerful yet easy to use interface generates 3D views of your animal’s images.
 The images can be used to pick your target prior to surgery and guides your tool to the target along that path in surgery.
-For this reason, a MRI or CT is required prior to the surgical robot procedure.
+For this reason, an MRI or CT scan is required prior to the surgical robot procedure.

 The anatomical images of the subject’s head defines a coordinate space onto which other data (e.g. functional scans, atlases) can be overlaid.
 The robot defines a coordinate space for itself (i.e., the real world, or subject’s coordinate space) as well as coordinate spaces to describe the robot’s tool holder (the tool angle) and the coordinate system for the tool tip and orientation.